 Through a summer of spilled drinks and missing food, Wes and Macy begin a dangerous game of Truth.
 The rules are simple all they have to do is ask a question and tell the truth no matter how hard it is.
 As Macy fights between the person everyone expects her to be and the person she wants to be, she learns to pull herself and her family out of the grief they didn't even know they were in.

 Macy is one of those straight-laced Dessen heroines taken in by a rag-tag bunch of misfits spewing life lessons and laughs along the way (think Keeping The Moon).
 I liked Macy because while she was reluctant to join the craziness and she is also loyal to her family and boyfriend.
 She doesn't abandon herself for the first hot guy she sees.

-In my opinion, Wes wasn't that Dynamic.
-He had so much story but we hear very little for him.
+In my opinion, Wes wasn't that dynamic.
+He had so much story but we hear very little from him.
 Especially compared to the male characters in other Dessen novels like Dreamland and This Lullaby.
 I could definitely see the appeal; he's responsible, artistic and sentimental, but I guess he seemed too perfect to me.

 What works well in this book is that it is fun.
 We want to crawl into the world of Wish Catering and have fun with the characters.
 Yes, the novel is a bit predictable but it is predictable with characters that we care about.

 The Truth About Forever fittingly comes right after This Lullaby.
 These are the first two novels that don't deal outright with a teen issues since her 1996 novel That Summer.
 I think this is during a time when we realized YA literature didn't have to be about teaching teens something, it could just be a story.